datoviz/datoviz/docs/userguide.md

 DVZ_MOUSE_BUTTON_RIGHT = 3
 ```

-Datoviz does not yet provide built-in picking functionality.
-The only information provided by Datoviz in mouse event callbacks is the coordinates in pixels of the mouse cursor.
+Datoviz currently does not provide built-in picking functionality.
+The only information available in mouse event callbacks is the pixel coordinates of the mouse cursor.

 ### Keyboard